 THE EVOLUTION OF THE DESIGN

-The tables have been water gilded twice.
+The mirrors have been water gilded twice.
 In some areas the second gilding, probably early 19th Century, is separated from the first by a thin skim of gesso.
 The original gilding and the second gilding is identical on both pairs of pier tables (lots 53 and 55) and their mirrors (lots 52 and 54).